Beard

 Humans, on average bite at 170lbs. of force.
 Many Eskimos have, (or used to have, when they mainly ate tough whale meat), twice the biting strength than that of an average person.
 However, an american man once bit a force of 975 lbs.

-Very little force is necessary to chew meatloaf or ground beef.
+Very little force is necessary to bite through or chew slow-cooked barbacoa and ground beef meatloaf.
 Just about any how to cook meatloaf recipe is easy to make, but game meats like elk can be tough to chew if not cooked properly.

 Muscular Control